-PERT Formula and Use of Standard Deviation
+PERT and Standard Deviation Formulas

-It means there is a fair chance (Central Value) of completing the task (going from point A to point B) in 105 minutes.
+It means that there is a fair chance (Central Value) of completing the task (going from point A to point B) in 105 minutes.

-PERT and Standard Deviation
+Standard Deviation Formula

 σ = (P – O)/6